-Fire/Explosion Hazard May be violently or explosively reactive.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.
 If safe, switch off electrical equipment until vapour fire hazard removed.
-Liquid and vapour are flammable.
+Fire/Explosion Hazard Liquid and vapour are flammable.
 Moderate fire hazard when exposed to heat or flame.
 Vapour forms an explosive mixture with air.
 Moderate explosion hazard when exposed to heat or flame.
 Vapour may travel a considerable distance to source of ignition.
 Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
-HAZCHEM 3Y
+HAZCHEM •3Y